Logo Icon

 • Zero-FIR Registration: FIRs must be registered regardless of jurisdiction.

-• Electronic Information Handling: Electronic communications about offenses must be signed within three days.
+• Electronic Information Handling: Electronic communications about offences must be signed within three days.

-• Preliminary Enquiry: Offenses punishable with 3-7 years require preliminary enquiry to be completed within 14 days with DSP's permission.
+• Preliminary Enquiry: Offences punishable with 3-7 years require a preliminary enquiry to be completed within 14 days with DSP's permission.

 • Timely Reporting: Victims must be informed of case progress within 90 days.